• Skip to primary navigation

 • Cilantro - or mint, for garnish

-Base: Rice, quinoa, salad greens, kale
+Base: Rice, quinoa, salad greens, kale, or even buckwheat

-Dressing: Miso ginger, pesto, green goddess dressing
+Dressing: Miso ginger, pesto, teriyaki, green goddess dressing

 close up of salmon rice bowl